ghaid999/holbertonschool-hbnb/part1/README.md

 ### Role

-> Explain the purpose of the class.
+> The BaseEntity is the class that contain the atributs that is commen in all other class,so all the class inheret from BaseEntity.

 ### Attributes